bones7242/letsHack/README.md

 + Each user has a profile page which shows their profile data, profile picture, and challenge history
 + Users can edit their own profile, and can view the publicly available elements of other users' profiles as well
 + Users can report other users who are engaged in abusive behavior
++ Administrators have a protected view where they can edit and create challenges and view users' reports

 ### Libraries & Frameworks